kubevirt/monitoring/docs/metrics.md

 # KubeVirt components metrics

 This document aims to help users that are not familiar with metrics exposed by all the KubeVirt components.
-All metrics documented here are auto-generated in each component repository and gathered here.They reflect and describe exactly what is being exposed.
+All metrics documented here are auto-generated in each component repository and gathered here.
+They reflect and describe exactly what is being exposed.

 ## Table of Contents